How to measure the entropy of a mesoscopic system via thermoelectric transport: Results

-with $A(T)=\log(g^{(N+1)}/g^{(N)})/2$.
-Fig.~\ref{fig:TRexample}b illustrates the correspondence between the TR obtained through direct calculation (solid blue curve), using Eq.~\ref{eq:G}, valid in this range of parameters $(T\gg \Gamma)$, and that obtained by the right-hand side of Eq.~\ref{eq:TRdeg} (orange circles), using the conductance obtained via the same method (Fig.~\ref{fig:TRexample}a), for a four-fold degenerate interacting QD, relevant, for example, to a carbon nanotube QD (see also experimental section below).
-In this case there are 4 CB peaks, with degeneracies $g^{(N)}=0, 4,6,4$ and $0$ for $N=0,\ldots,4$.
-In order to construct the estimate for the TR in Fig.~\ref{fig:TRexample}b we have used, for each peak, the corresponding entropy difference between the neighboring CB valleys.
-The figure displays an almost perfect agreement between the direct calculation of the TR and that obtained by our Ansatz (Eq.~\ref{eq:TRdeg}).
+Let us start with a simple example where in each \YM{$N$-electron subspace} there are $g^{(N)}$ degenerate $N$-particle states of energy $E^{(N)}$, and all other states can be ignored (i.e. the level spacing is much higher than temperature).
+In this case the entropy $S_N$ in each valley is equal to $\log g^{(N)}$, and is temperature independent.
+In this case, \YM{one indeed finds that the proportionality constant is temperature independent}, $A(T)=\log(g^{(N+1)}/g^{(N)})/2$.
+Fig.~\ref{fig:TRexample}b illustrates the correspondence between the TR obtained \YM{directly}, using Eq.~\ref{eq:G}, and that obtained by the RHS of Eq.~\ref{eq:general} (red circles), for a four-fold degenerate interacting QD, relevant, for example, to a carbon nanotube QD (see also experimental section below). \YM{The conductance used in evaluating both terms in the RHS of Eq.~\ref{eq:general} was also obtained via Eq.~\ref{eq:G} }(and is shown in Fig.~\ref{fig:TRexample}a).
+In this case there are 4 CB peaks, \YM{separating valleys} with degeneracies $g^{(N)}=1, 4,6,4$ and $1$ for $N=0, 1, 2, 3$ and $4$.
+In order to construct the estimate for the TR in Fig.~\ref{fig:TRexample}b we have \YM{used the above fitting procedure separately for each peak, as the entropy difference between consecutive valleys is different for each peak}.
+The figure displays an almost perfect agreement between the \YM{direct calculation } of the TR and that obtained by our Ansatz.

-In this case, as the entropy $\Delta S$ change between the valleys is temperature independent, the estimate of $A(T)$ {\sl at a single temperature} is directly proportional to $\Delta S$.
+In this case, as the entropy change $\Delta S$ between the valleys is temperature independent, the estimate of $A$ at a single temperature is directly proportional \YM{ to the entropy change through $\Delta S=2A$}.
 In particular, the entropy change across the first CB peak is a direct measure of the degeneracy of the QD ($4$ in the above example).
 We have repeated the procedure for QDs of arbitrary degeneracy.
-Fig.~\ref{fig:TRexample}c depicts the deduced entropy change from our procedure (orange circles), compared to the expected change ($\log g^{(N)}$).
+Fig.~\ref{fig:TRexample}c depicts the entropy change deduced using our procedure (red circles), compared to the expected change in entropy($\log g^{(N+1)}$).
 We see a perfect agreement even up to large degeneracies.
 As mentioned above, some aspects of this simple case of a single degenerate level have been addressed before, and it has been suggested that the thermopower through a single-level QD can be used, e.g., to deduce the nature of the neutral modes in the fractional quantum Hall regime \cite{Viola2012}.